The Elite Trader Plan

 What you’ll learn

-Set firm risk limits and size trades by maximum loss, not by hoped‑for profit.
+Set firm risk limits and size trades by maximum loss, not by maximum profit.

 Select, enter, and manage trades in TastyTrade / ThinkOrSwim / Interactive Brokers with TradingView for charts.

-Repair or exit positions on a schedule (not on emotion), including rolling for a net credit when appropriate.
+Repair or exit positions on a schedule (not on emotion), including repairing for a net credit when appropriate.

-Build a simple hedge (for example on SPY), or better keep portfolio delta neutral, and keep a big cash sleeve (e.g., SGOV) to reduce swings.
+Build a simple hedge (for example on SPY), or better keep portfolio delta neutral, and keep a big cash sleeve (e.g., SGOV) to reduce swings and to be ready to attack when everybody else suffers.

 Who this is for